I’m Dan Dell’uomo. (That means ‘Dan the Man‘ in Italian.)

 I’m a health writer, wellness coach, and personal trainer with an MS in physiology.
 I’m also a software developer.
 But mostly I’m an expert in the loss of fat.

-This started because I was fat for two years.
+I was fat for two years.
 (Not voluntarily.)
 One sunny day, I decided to devote all my willpower to getting skinny.
 I quickly lost fifty pounds.

 That was eight years ago.
 It changed my life.
 I went from fat, bitter, and irritable, to skinny, bitter, and irritable.
 But I felt much healthier and way more self-confident.
 I’ve weighed about the same ever since.